projectriff/riff/docs/riff_service_subscribe.md

-## riff function subscribe
+## riff service subscribe

-subscribe a function to an existing input channel
+subscribe a service to an existing input channel

 ### Synopsis

-subscribe a function to an existing input channel
+subscribe a service to an existing input channel

 ```
-riff function subscribe [flags]
+riff service subscribe [flags]
 ```

 ### Examples

 ```
-  riff function subscribe square --input numbers --namespace joseph-ns
+  riff service subscribe square --input numbers --namespace joseph-ns
 ```

 ### Options

 ```
   -h, --help                  help for subscribe
-  -i, --input channel         name of the input channel to subscribe the function to.
+  -i, --input channel         name of the input channel to subscribe the service to.
   -n, --namespace namespace   the namespace to use when interacting with resources.
 ```